DeskX11/DeskX/README.md

 ## Window or Full screen mode

 Full screen mode is enabled when your screen resolution matches the server side screen resolution.
+Press the F7 key to exit full screen mode.

 ## Requirements